jamesrochabrun/Flick/README.md

 - Use basic animation
 - Create custom views
 - Custom tab bar
-- create a custom cachable protocol to show placeholder image on loading from server
+- Create a custom cachable protocol to show placeholder image on loading from server
 - create protocol to make easier to improve reusability of reusable object (collectionviews)
-- Cells resize dynamically based on the content of the movie overview.
+- Cells height resize dynamically based on the content of the movie overview.

 ## Video Walkthrough